practicalli/clojure/thinking-functionally/map-with-partial.md

 The `map` function returns a lazy sequence.
 This is very useful for large data sets.

 `mapv` is an eager version of map that returns the result as a vector.
-This is useful when you require random access lookup in real time.  `mapv` can also be used to return an eager result if lazyness is not required.
+This is useful when you require random access lookup in real time.  `mapv` can also be used to return an eager result if laziness is not required.

 ```
 (mapv #(str % "s") ["pig" "cow" "goat" "cat" "dog" "rabbit"])